cyber-physical-systems-group/kernel-supported-neural-networks/src/training/README.md

 issue, we use approximated nearest neighbours algorithm to select memory dynamically from entire known data.
 Bounds are computed using those fetched points only, so the nearest neighbour algorithm does not affect the certainty.

-## Dependencies

-The implementation of hybrid training is based on `pydentification` packages in models, namely: `nonparametric`, `modules.activations` and `modules.losses`.

 ## Algorithm

 The goal of bounded training is using kernel regression with bounds [1] to transfer them to neural network.
-This is done using bounded activation, which is defined in `pydentification.modules.activations`.
+This is done using bounded activation, which is defined in `src.training.module`.
 The activation is used in such a way, that network predictions will never go outside of those bounds.
 The details of the algorithm are described in our paper [2].